ava-cr/FBUTipster/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+I encountered challenges with saving user data on my settings page and having it appear when I returned from editing settings.
+I also encountered challenges with constraints which I incorporated into my settings page and with changing the color of the placeholder text in dark mode.
+I worked through these challenges by using the Apple Developer Docs, Stack Overflow, and asking a TA to clarify constraints for me.

 ## Credits

-List an 3rd party libraries, icons, graphics, or other assets you used in your app.
+List an 3rd party libraries, icons, graphics, or other assets you used in your app: None.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library